zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/002_simple_validation.md

 })
 ```

-Then confirm with Postman, remove the birthAt attribute should show the error message.
+Then confirm with Postman, remove the birthAt attribute and do the request, should show the error message.

 ![](https://github.com/zackexplosion/Baby-Hospital/blob/main/screenshots/003.jpg?raw=true)